ImplicitlyGus/OBS-Wall-Setups/README.md

 # Usage

-Download either the **SixInstances** or **NineInstances** folder, depending on how many instances you are using for your wall.
-Six is recommended if you have 16GB RAM (or less) and/or have a lower-end CPU (almost anything Intel or lower-end AMD CPUs).
+Download either the **SixInstances** or **NineInstances** folder, depending on how many instances you are using for your wall (more instance # customizations will be added later).
+Six is recommended if you have 16GB RAM (or less) and/or have a lower-end CPU (almost anything Intel or lower-end AMD CPUs), use nine if your specs are high-end.

 Navigate to your OBS scene folder in AppData - for me this is `C:/Users/Feinberg/AppData/Roaming/obs-studio/basic/scenes/` (replace Feinberg with your PC's username).
 Alternatively you can press `Windows + R`, then type `%appdata%/obs-studio/basic/scenes` which looks like this: